michaelkochub/michaelkochub.github.io/_posts/2018-1-7-ssl-laymen.md

  [Bill's house] -> [ T ] -> [Ted's House]
 ```

 Once it arrives on Ted's doorstep, he will be able to unlock his own lock and have access to the letter, which tells Ted that he is _'totally awesome'_ and _'far out'_.
-He also now has a lock that he can use to send a response to Bill, without having to do the same son and dance as before.
+He also now has a lock that he can use to send a response to Bill, without having to do the same song and dance as before.

 This is a good proxy for SSL/LTS, as we use it in modern webservers.